pydata/xarray/doc/internals/duck-arrays-integration.rst

     This is a experimental feature.

-xarray can wrap custom :term:`duck array` objects as long as they define numpy's ``shape``, ``dtype`` and ``ndim`` properties and the ``__array__``, ``__array_ufunc__`` and ``__array_function__`` methods.
+Xarray can wrap custom :term:`duck array` objects as long as they define numpy's ``shape``, ``dtype`` and ``ndim`` properties and the ``__array__``, ``__array_ufunc__`` and ``__array_function__`` methods.